 Continuing our series on colors in the Bible, today, we will examine yellow in the Bible.
 (If you’ve missed the previous posts on the meaning of colors in the Bible, you can find them here: The color Red, the color green, the color white, the color black, and the color blue).
 (For an overview of colors in the Bible, see this post).

-The Bible is rich in symbolism and color is no exception.
-Yellow, is, in my opinion, one of the most significant colors as it is believed to symbolize faith and Glory of God, anointing, and Joy.
-Gold and yellow are often associated or used interchangeably in the Bible.
-While we will cover gold, briefly today, we’ll go into more depth on gold in a future post.
+The Bible is rich in symbolic meaning, and color is no exception.
+Yellow is, in my opinion, one of the most significant colors as it is believed to symbolize faith and the Glory of God, anointing, and Joy.
+Gold and yellow are often associated with or used interchangeably in God’s Word.

 What few people know is that not only is yellow the most visible color of the What few people know is that not only is yellow the most visible color of the spectrum, its high reflectance of light allows it to act as a secondary light source.
 It is the first wavelength of light processed by the human eye (which belies its use in certain signage and on some emergency rescue vehicles).
 Our peripheral vision (the ability to see side or fringe areas when we look straight ahead) is 2 1/2 times higher for it than for red.
 It is, of course, one of the primary colors.